 When looking for shoes that will help alleviate the pain associated with plantar fasciitis, it is important to know the various features of each shoe.
 Some shoes are geared more towards comfort, while others lean more towards providing stability.
 In terms of style, there is a wide variety to choose from.
 Women’s shoes tend to have more vibrant colors than do men’s shoes, whereas men’s running shoes tend to provide more traction.

-When looking for a good pair of running shoes for plantar fasciitis, you will want to look for a variety of features.
+When looking for a good pair of best shoes for heel plantar fasciitis, you will want to look for a variety of features.
 The most important of these are midsole cushioning, arch support, heel protection, and stability.
 Other factors may influence your decision to choose one pair of shoes over another, such as material (plastic, mesh, etc.), weight, style, etc.

 Reading online reviews is an excellent way to find what you are looking for.
 There is common wisdom that shoe size is relative to the company making the shoe – and reading reviews ahead of time can help you know if you need to order your shoes in a smaller or larger size than normal, thus saving the inconvenience of returning them and waiting for your replacement pair to arrive.
 By reading the reviews, you will also gain a fairly good idea as to what the strong points of the shoe are, i.e. cushioning, lightweight, comfort, etc., as well as any negative points.